 Paul grew up in a hamlet near the border between England and Wales.
 After living and working in three different continents he settled in Northern Ireland in 1998.

 During 2000 he started to write poems in his spare time, rekindling an interest in poetry that had lain dormant for decades.
 In 2006 he was selected by Poetry Ireland as an ‘emerging writer of real talent'.
-In 2009 he left his post to pursue a new career as a writer.
+After being shortlisted for the Patrick Kavanagh Poetry Prize 2009, his first collection 'Latch' was published in 2010.

 In 2011 Paul was diagnosed with Stage 3 cancer.
 Later that year, he began a weekly blog called ‘Writing to Survive’, about his cancer treatment and living with the threat of recurrence.
 The blog has garnered many plaudits and has hundreds of regular readers.
 After two recurrences and four major operations, he has been clear of cancer since 2017.